crosas-dev/android-interview-questions/README.md

 ### Android Test Driven Development

 * What is Espresso?
 [Developer Android](https://developer.android.com/training/testing/ui-testing/espresso-testing.html)
+	- The Espresso testing framework, provided by Android Test, provides APIs for writing UI tests to simulate user interactions within a single target app.
+A key benefit of using Espresso is that it provides automatic synchronization of test actions with the UI of the app you are testing.
+Espresso detects when the main thread is idle, so it is able to run your test commands at the appropriate time, improving the reliability of your tests.
+This capability also relieves you from having to add any timing workarounds, such as Thread.sleep() in your test code.

 * What is Robolectric?
 [Robolectric](http://robolectric.org/)
+	- Robolectric is a unit test framework that de-fangs the Android SDK jar so you can test-drive the development of your Android app.
+Robolectric handles inflation of views, resource loading, and lots of other stuff that’s implemented in native C code on Android devices.
+This allows tests to do most things you could do on a real device.
+It’s easy to provide our own implementation for specific SDK methods too, so you could simulate error conditions or real-world sensor behavior, for example.

 * What is UI-Automator?
 [Developer Android](https://developer.android.com/training/testing/ui-testing/uiautomator-testing.html)
+	- The UI Automator APIs let you interact with visible elements on a device, regardless of which Activity is in focus.
+Your test can look up a UI component by using convenient descriptors such as the text displayed in that component or its content description.

 * Explain unit test.
+	- Unit Testing is a level of software testing where individual function/method of a software are tested.
+The purpose is to validate that each function of the software performs as designed.

 * Explain instrumented test.
+	- Instrumentation tests run on a device or an emulator.
+In the background, your app will be installed and then a testing app will also be installed which will control your app, lunching it and running UI tests as needed.

 * Have you done unit testing or automatic testing?

 * Why Mockito is used?
 [Official site](http://site.mockito.org/)

 * Describe JUnit test.
+	- JUnit is an open source framework designed for the purpose of writing and running tests in the Java programming language.

 ### Others

 * Describe how REST APIs work.
+	- In a REST-based web API, data and services that act upon data are exposed as, well, simply put: resources with URLs.
+Those resources can be fetched with HTTP GET, created with HTTP POST, replaced with HTTP PUT, and deleted with HTTP DELETE.

 * Describe SQLite.